dssgabriel/sve-string-routines-benchmarks/README.md

 ## Benchmark methodology

 Our approach to benchmarking tries to be as straightforward, accurate, and reproducible as possible on different systems.
-All benchmark results presented in this repository were done on a AWS Graviton3E CPU (`hpc7g.16xlarge` instance, on kernel `5.10.179-171.711.amzn2.aarch64`, and compiling with GCC 12.2.0 and ACFL 23.10).
+All benchmark results presented in this repository were obtained on a AWS Graviton3E CPU (`hpc7g.16xlarge` instance, on kernel `5.10.179-171.711.amzn2.aarch64`, and compiled with GCC 12.2.0 and/or ACFL 23.10).

-We benchmarked each routine with the following memory sizes:
+We benchmarked each routine with the following (total) memory sizes:
 - 32 KiB (half of the Graviton's 3 L1d cache)
 - 64 KiB (full L1d cache)
 - 512 KiB (half L2 cache)